Guatemalan Coffee

 Under the criteria of specific cupping characteristics common to each area, common altitudes, microclimate variations, and major geographical influences, the whole of the Fraijanes region should be divided into four micro-regions that are as follows:

 Guatemalan Coffee Regions: Fraijanes.
+Images by Google. |

 1. Amatitlán.
 Constituted by the area that surrounds and is part of the Amatitlán Lake Valley.
 Subject to less precipitation each year than the rest of the region, this area also has a more direct influence from the strong winds of the Lake and the activity from the Pacaya Volcano.
 Cup Characteristics are defined by a well rounded cup with persistent acidity that is mellow in contrast to its deep and sweet grape fruit and citric flavors.
 It has a rich buttery complexion that finishes off with a spectacular caramel aftertaste.